Timeouts

 }

-In this case, it can help to identify fields of the struct that are not relevant for the property of the program that is currently being reasoned about and comment out those fields.
-In our experience these fields exist relatively often especially in large structs.
-Naturally, the removal might be complicated by the fact that all usages of these fields also need some munging steps applied to them.
+In this case, it can help to identify fields of the struct that are not relevant to the property of the program that is currently being reasoned about and comment out those fields.
+In our experience, these fields exist relatively often, especially in large structs.
+Naturally, the removal might be complicated because all usages of these fields also need some munging steps applied to them.

 Memory and storage in inline assembly

-The Certora Prover employs static analyses and simplifications in order to make the reasoning about Storage and Memory easier for the SMT solvers.
-These static analyses are sometimes thrown off by unusual code patterns (most often produced when using inline assembly), which can make the SMT formulas too hard to solve.
+The Certora Prover employs static analyses and simplifications to make reasoning about Storage and Memory easier for SMT solvers.
+However, unusual code patterns (most often produced when using inline assembly) can sometimes throw off these static analyses, making the SMT formulas too hard to solve.

 Modular verification

-Often it is useful to break a complex problem into simpler subproblems; this process is called modularization.
+Often, it is useful to break a complex problem into simpler subproblems; this process is called modularization.
 You can modularize a verification problem by first proving a property about a complex piece of code (such as a library or a method) and then using that property to summarize the complex code.
-In the following we elaborate on modularization techniques that can help with timeout prevention.
+In the following, we elaborate on modularization techniques that can help prevent timeouts.

 Library-based systems